GerritForge/gatling-git/README.md

 * `force`: set to `true` performs a forced push
 * `compute-change-id`: set to `true` for generating the standard `Change-Id` when pushing commits for review.

+The clone operation have optional extra parameters:
+* `ignoreWantNotValid`:
+  WantNotValid exceptions can be thrown by jgit during reachability checks.
+This scenario might commonly arise when executing gatling tests that force-push target refs with a high concurrency and high frequency. set to `true` for not treating WantNotValid exceptions as failures.
+  Default: false

 ### How to run the tests